-Second, the report of the Senate accompanying its version of the relevant bill (S. 1863) contains the following statements:
+Second, the Senate Report, which accompanied the Senate's version of the relevant bill (S. 1863) leading to the 1988 Amendments, contains the following statements:

 Under clause (E) an incremental sales or property tax specifically levied to pay indebtedness incurred for a capital improvement and not for the operating expenses or general purposes of the debtor would be considered special revenues.
 Likewise, any special tax or portion of a general tax specifically levied to pay for a municipal financing shall be treated as special revenues.
 For this purpose a project or system may or may not be revenue-producing.